HelloFOFO/analySQLTables/README.md

 analySQLTables
 ==============

-Analize table dependency in given SQL blocks sequentially.
+Analyze table dependency in given SQL blocks sequentially.
 This can be used to determin table influence.